 An inadequate DEIA plan might include a few vague commitments to values without specific, actionable items.
+An inadequate DEIA plan may discuss the demographic makeup of the team without proposing plans for future work.

 A good DEIA plan will include milestones, roles and responsibilities for who is executing the plan, timelines, mechanisms for tracking progress, and ensuring accountability.
 This includes identifying measures of success.
-A good DEIA plan is also one your organization will act upon to implement.
+A good DEIA plan is also one the organization will act upon to implement.
 This means that there needs to be pathways to buy-in for all the people who have roles and responsibilities for enacting it; evidence of having begun or mapped out those conversations can be useful.